 Charlestown Community Impact Fund

-To qualify for a mini-grant, your nonprofit or group must be from Charlestown.
+To qualify for a mini-grant, your nonprofit or group must be from Charlestown or support the Charlestown community.
 You need to be a 501(c)(3), or have the ability to accept and expend grant funds (Learn more about these requirements).
 Your project also must address a need in the Charlestown community.

 We will work with a number of nonprofits and groups, including those focused on Charlestown’s:

 - after-school activities

 - job training programs, and